 - Flour.
 All purpose flour or gluten-free 1:1 flour work well with this recipe.

 - Dairy Free Milk or Aquafaba.
 Either works well for these vegan cookies.
 The texture has some slight differences; no difference in taste.

 How To Make Cookies without Eggs!

 It’s simple to make peanut butter cookies without eggs or milk.
-And the gluten-free version is perfection.
+And the gluten-free version is tender and delicious too!
 Ready to get baking?

 - Using a hand mixer, stand mixer or wooden spoon and bowl, cream together the softened butter and peanut butter until light and fluffy.

 - Add both sugars, milk, and vanilla - continue to mix/stir until well combined.